ldn-softdev/jtc/User Guide.md

 ### Validating JSON

 When JSON is read (from a file or `stdin`), it gets parsed and validated.
-If invalid JSON is detected, a short exception message will be displayed:
+If invalid JSON is detected, a short exception message will be displayed.
+For example in this case, an unexpected end of line:

 ```bash bash $ <ab.json jtc
 jtc json parsing exception (<stdin>:1214): unexpected_end_of_line
 bash $